Daniel J. Frey

 Found in history…

-Construction of what was to be called The Great Wall of China began 220 BC and continued till 206 BC.
+Construction of what was to be called The Great Wall of China began in 220 BC and continued till 206 BC.

 A Great Wall it was indeed.